Why Shade Matters at PNC Park

 PNC Park Sun and Shade Overview

 The stadium's capacity is 38,362, and it features modern upper deck overhangs that provide excellent shade to lower bowl sections.
 The distinctive river views from right field are iconic, but they come with sun exposure on that side of the ballpark.
-The upper deck structure creates pronounced shadow zones, particularly on the third base side.
+The upper deck structure creates pronounced shadow zones, particularly on the first base side.
 The open design toward the river means limited surrounding buildings for additional shade—the ballpark's own structural features are the primary shade source.

 Best Shaded Sections